oblinger/spotlight-commander/README-uf.md

 map down to the obvious recursive expression of procedural function calls with fixed and keyord parameters.

-    -:- First a motivating example showing a number of the alternate surface forms in the uniform language.
+    -:- First a motivating example showing the wide range of alternate surface forms possible in Uniform.
     ::Person
         name := 'Dan Oblinger
 		funky_string := 'like YAML, string do not need back quoting.  even